Skip to content

 Indonesia

-If you want to visit a tourist spot that provides many natural attractions, Derawan Island is the answer.
+If you want to visit a tourist spot with many natural attractions, Derawan Island is the answer.
 Besides the beautiful scenery, there is also a freshwater lake with lots of jellyfish, where you can swim.

 If you go to Derawan, make sure you also have a culinary tour—it will be a finger-licking unforgettable memory!